Support

 My bank only offers PDF statements.
 Can I use those?

-Comma requires CSV files — PDF statements can't be reliably parsed because every bank formats them differently.
+Comma accepts CSV files only — if you drop a PDF or XLSX file, Comma will reject it with a clear message explaining why.
+PDFs are designed for printing, not structured data, and every bank formats them differently.
 Most banks offer CSV export through their online banking portal even if the default download is PDF.
-Check your bank's "Export," "Download," or "Transaction history" section and look for a CSV or Excel option.
+Check your bank's "Export," "Download," or "Transaction history" section and look for a CSV option.
+See the bank export guides below for step-by-step instructions.

 Account & Billing